 Mrs Scully, definitely.
 Sheila Larken's performance was always a joy to watch.
 Only one thing - pity that Mrs Scully usually showed up only for a family crisis and thus was seen to suffer a lot.

-Agent Pendrell.
+Agent Pendrell, a science guy with a crush on Scully.
 Amazing that he managed to become a fans' favourite with so little number of occurrences.

-Fanon Discontinuity: One of the reasons for the whole Broken Base mess alluded to above.
+Fanon Discontinuity: One of the reasons for the whole Broken Base mess.
 People differ on where they put the cutoff, but if you want a calm friendly discussion about the show it's safest to avoid bringing up seasons 8 and 9.

 Barnett and Mulder in "Young at Heart".
 Let's review: Barnett is a mass murderer who literally gets off on the suffering of his victims, is stalking and playing freaky mind games with Mulder... and in the flashback to the trial we see him mouth "I'll.
 Get.
 You." to Mulder right before BLOWING HIM A KISS.

-"Dreamland Part Two" reveals that Saddam Hussein is a character created by the government for whenever they need someone to do some saber rattling.
+"Dreamland II" reveals that Saddam Hussein is a character created by the government for whenever they need someone to do some saber rattling.

 Mulder and Krycek.
 Foe Yay after Krycek is revealed to be a double agent.

 Mulder and Skinner.
 They are reasonably close for two law-enforcement loner agents, and especially considering that Skinman is Mulder's superior and all-around hardass boss.
 In the season 10 premiere, Skinner notes a day hasn't gone by in 14 years in which he hasn't wanted to call Mulder.

 Mulder in general is... very comfortable with his masculinity.
 In the season 2 episode "Humbug":